Hillside Institute for Family

 3 – BLENDED PERSPECTIVE

-Family members and natural supports share their knowledge of the youth, and learn why their voice and support is needed.
+Family members and natural supports share their knowledge of the youth, learn why their voice and support is needed.
 Family members and natural supports are asked to become a part of the youth’s permanent lifetime network.

 4 – DECISION MAKING